Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 Settings: Sapporo, Otaru, Hakodate & Furano (Hokkaido) | New York, Chicago, San Francisco & Los Angeles (USA) | London (UK) | Cairo & Giza (Egypt)

-• Both leads return to Japan.
-Shinichi heads to Hokkaido to stay with Yumiko Tanabe, a widowed café owner in Sapporo who becomes a maternal figure.
+• Shinichi retreats to Hokkaido, staying with Yumiko Tanabe, a café owner in Sapporo who becomes a maternal presence in his life.

-• Sayaka Mizuno continues to dig into Kaito’s dealings, discovering major corruption tied to overseas assets in London, New York, Chicago and Egypt.
+• Sayaka uncovers major overseas corruption tied to London, New York, Chicago, and Egypt.

-• Haruto becomes entangled in Kaito’s project, tempted by the glamour of the corporate world.
+• Haruto becomes deeply entangled in Kaito’s corporate web, facing painful moral decisions.

-• A dramatic public article, co-written by Michiko and Sayaka, breaks the Kaito scandal wide open.
+• A powerful exposé co-written by Michiko and Sayaka brings the scandal into the open.

-• In San Francisco, Shinichi and Michiko reunite briefly during an art show and share an intimate, quiet evening walk by the waterfront.
+• In San Francisco, Shinichi and Michiko briefly reunite during an art show, sharing a quiet walk along the waterfront.

 Act 5: Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)